David Reid (businessman): Career

 Reid qualified as a chartered accountant with Peat Marwick Mitchell in 1970.

 He was appointed chief accountant for Philips Video and then for International Stores before becoming finance director of Tesco in 1985.
 He became deputy chairman of Tesco in 1996 and chairman in 2004.

 He is also a non-executive director of Reed Elsevier and chairman of Kwik-Fit.
 He was previously a non-executive director of Legal & General, Westbury and De Vere Group.

 Charitable work

 He is a director of the Tesco Charity Trust which spends circa £5m per annum on good causes.
-He is chairman of Whizz-Kidz, a charity which seeks to help disabled children.
+He is a past chairman of Whizz-Kidz, a charity which seeks to help disabled children.

 Honours

 Reid was knighted in the 2012 New Year Honours for services to business and charity.